AI assistants helping with nonprofit grant writing process

 [paste previous response]

-Here is the new question:
+Here is the new question from the grant application:

 [paste new question]